DavidMercier/NIMS/doc/models.rst

 .. include:: includes.rst

-The nanoindentation (or instrumented indentation) is a variety of indentation hardness tests applied to small volumes.
+The nanoindentation (or instrumented  or depth sensing indentation) is a variety of indentation hardness tests applied to small volumes.

-The following parts give a short overview of models existing in the literature used for the extraction of mechanical properties of bulk materials from indentation experiments with conical indenters.
+The following parts give a short overview of models existing in the literature used for the extraction of mechanical properties of homogeneous bulk materials from indentation experiments with conical indenters.

 Nanoindentation tests on bulk material
 ########################################